thsvr/restaurant-page/README.md

 ## Installation

-Download or clone the [repo here](https://github.com/thsvr/restaurant-page) and open the html file in the browser of your choice.
+Download or clone the [repo here](https://github.com/thsvr/restaurant-page), enter the directory in the terminal and run the commands:

+- `npm i`
+- `npm run bundle`
+- `npm run start`
+  Your default browser should open the app at the localhost:8080
 ### Built With

 This project was built using these technologies.